ambikaprasad21/tour/readme.md

-# Natours Application
+# 👋Natours Application

-Built using modern technologies : Node.js, express.js, mongoDB, mongoose
+Built using modern technologies : Node.js, express.js, mongoDB, mongoose and a lot of npm packages

 ## How to run on your machine